 Manage Your Mental Health Issues

-If you've been in a one-sided relationship for a long, you might have developed serious mental health issues like depression, anxiety, or panic attacks.
-Even if you don't have these problems, you likely need help learning assertiveness, becoming more independent, or building your self-esteem.
+If you've been in a one-sided relationship for a long time, you may have developed mental health issues such as depression, anxiety, or panic attacks.
+Even if you don't have these issues, you likely need help to become more independent and or build your self-esteem.

 A short-term unhealthy love relationship might be easy to overcome if you're willing to do some work.
 You'll have to identify what went wrong and learn new approaches to relationships.
 However, if the relationship has gone on for a long time or you've been dwelling on finding love for a long time, you may find it very difficult to regain your sense of balance and overcome your neediness.

-If you need help to deal with the relationship or learn new skills for new relationships, you can talk to a licensed counselor at ReGain.us for online therapy on your schedule.
-When you learn to take care of yourself and stop waiting for someone else to prove their love, you can move toward a healthy relationship.
+If you need help to deal with the relationship or learn new skills for new relationships, you can talk to a licensed counselor at ReGain for online therapy on your schedule.
+You can move toward a healthy relationship when you learn to take care of yourself and stop waiting for someone else to prove their love.
 When that happens, you'll be emotionally healthier and truly ready for love!